-Following recent events in my life, I felt the need to be somewhere where I had some space, silence and simplicity, somewhere to rationalize my thoughts.
+Following recent events in my life, I felt the need to be somewhere where I had some space, silence and simplicity, somewhere to rationalise my thoughts.
 I needed to be in the outdoors, I needed a camping trip.

 I wanted time to appreciate the small things, like the sound of light rain on my tent fly, cold morning air on my face, and the way the stars shine brighter in the wilderness.

 I looked forward to getting up early so I can see my breath in the icy cold air while I make coffee, and I craved some really simple camp food.

-The best part of camping though, is the quality time I spend with my family.
+The best part of camping though is the quality time I spend with my family.

-It is also very accessible, and it’s simple to get started, just ask the staff at Snowys how you could be enjoying the great outdoors next weekend!
+It is also very accessible, and it’s simple to get started.
+Just ask the staff at Snowys how you could be enjoying the great outdoors next weekend!